We create the kind of online programs you want to change your dog's behavior and make life more enjoyable for both of you.

 Our main goal is your success.
 The course material is very thorough and the lessons are straightforward.
-In addition, since the courses come with unlimited email support for 6 months, generous phone support for 3 months, and discussion boards, you have ample opportunities to get your questions answered.
+In addition, since the courses come with email support, and a supportive Facebook community, and a montly live session with your coaches, you have ample opportunities to get your questions answered.

 If you need more personalized help, you can purchase a virtual online consultation where we can work with you face-to-face in real time.
 This is at a vastly reduced rate from what you might pay a behavior professional knowledgeable in these advanced topics.
 (Enrolled students get a special reduced rate that's even lower than that of our regular rates too!)

 For more information, Click on Get Extra Help at the top of the page.